Super Bowl XLIX: International

 Super Bowl XLIX aired on Seven Network, 7mate, and ESPN in Australia, CTV in Canada, Sky Television in New Zealand, and Channel 4, Sky Sports, and BBC Radio 5 Live in the United Kingdom and Ireland.

 NFL Network produced an international television feed of the game carried in some markets, with alternate English-language commentary provided by Bob Papa (play-by-play) and Charles Davis (color analyst).

 The Canadian broadcast was the most-watched broadcast on television that week, with 8.26 million viewers, while the pregame ceremonies in the half-hour preceding the game attracted 5.16 million viewers, making it the second most-watched program of the week.
 In the United Kingdom, the game was watched by 191,000 viewers, making it the eighth highest-rated program on Sky Sports 1 that week.
 It was the most viewed broadcast on pay television in Australia that day, with 94,000 viewers.

 The game aired live in France on channel W9.

 The game was broadcast live in India on Sony SIX.

-Digital
+Streaming

-NBC also livestreamed the game for free on NBCSports.com on computers and the NBC Sports Live Extra app on tablets.
+NBC livestreamed the game for free on NBCSports.com on computers and the NBC Sports Live Extra app on tablets.
 Mobile device rights were exclusive to Verizon Wireless NFL Mobile for its subscribers who pay for NFL Mobile and they had to use NFL Mobile app instead of NBC Sports Live Extra.